-A big advantage of using Linux over any other gaming platforms is the stability it has to offer.
-Other systems are generally loaded with bugs or freezing issues.
-Gamers can easily get frustrate from untimely interruptions whilst completing their missions.
-To save you from this trouble, Linux will give you better stability in the gaming domain as well.
+A big advantage of using Linux over any other gaming platform is that Linux is less clunky and buggy.
+While other systems are generally loaded with bugs or freezing issues from which gamers can easily get frustrated from untimely interruptions whilst completing their missions.
+To save you from this trouble, Linux provides a better experience in the gaming domain as well.

-So now coming to the juicy part of our topic, how exactly can you play Windows games on Linux?
-Below are tools that support your favorite Windows games on Linux.
+Jumping to our topic now, how exactly can you play Windows games on Linux?
+Below are some of the tools that support your favorite Windows games on Linux.

-A new beta version of the Steam play was released this year.
-A way that allow users to access Windows, Mac and Linux versions of steam games.
-They already had more than 3000 games for Linux users and have been adding more with each day.
-In order to increase the compatibility with the Windows games, they decided to include the beta version of Steam Play which includes a modified of Wine, Proton.
+A new beta version of the Steam play was released this year – a method that allows users to access Windows, Mac, and Linux versions of steam games.
+They had more than 3000 games for Linux users and have been adding more daily.
+In order to increase the compatibility with the Windows games, they decided to include the beta version of Steam Play which includes a modified version of Wine called Proton.

 Their official site has listed some of the benefits that the new version will provide:

 - Windows games with no current Linux versions can be installed and run directly from the Linux Steam client.

 - It will include complete built-in support for Steamworks and OpenVR.

 - Improved game compatibility and reduced performance impact due to the implementation of DirectX 11 & 12.

 - Multi-threaded games will have improved performance as compared to Wine.